How Deep Are The Pools Where Swimmers Set World Records?

 If we leave out super-suited records, two stand out: Sarah Sjostrom’s 50m butterfly and Ariarne Titmus’s 200m freestyle.

-One theory floated around by an Ivy League-educated Olympic gold medalist is that water depth is less important in permanent pools than in shallow pools, because of less cavitation of the body of the structure creating less waves.
+One theory floated around by an Ivy League-educated Olympic gold medalist is that water depth is less important in permanent pools than in temporary pools, because of less cavitation of the body of the structure creating less waves.

 Sjöstrom set her record 10 years ago during the Swedish National Championships on July 5, 2014, in Borås at the Borås Simarena, which has a depth of only 2 meters.
 This record is also the longest-standing (excluding Liu Zige’s “unbeatable” 200m butterfly) among women’s records.